rwsanders/demoapi/README.md

 found and false if not.
 Write it as a RESTful web service (no authentication necessary) in any language/framework you choose and document the service.
 Please bring your laptop on the day of your interview to present your information.*
 ## Approach
-The challenge is to design and develop a RESTful web service that performs a safe and idempotent test against a supplied sting of text.
+The challenge is to design and develop a RESTful web service that performs a safe and idempotent test against a supplied string.
 Therefore an HTTP **GET** request is chosen to be the ideal method of transacting the the parameter to the service.
 **Node.js** is chosen as the language due to the ease and applicability as a solution to the challenge and **Express** will be an ideal web application framework due to it's simple, lightweight, and reliable architecture.
 ## Running the software